 (5) Good Moral Character.
 Pursuant to M.G.L. c.
 112, § 2, all applicants for licensure and all licensees shall have good moral character.

 (a) Initial License.
 An applicant for initial licensure shall submit to the Board a written statement attesting to his or her good moral character.
-The statement should be executed by someone other than a relative who knows the applicant well and for a substantial period of time.
+The statement shall be executed by a physician, other than a relative, who has known the applicant for a substantial period of time.
 The Board especially seeks statements from physicians licensed to practice in the Commonwealth.

 (b) Renewal License.
 A renewing licensee shall certify that he or she is of good moral character biennially, when signing the renewal application.